superluminar-io/terraform-workshop/3-composition/README.md

 ## Next

-In the [next lab](../4-parameterization/), we want to introduce another input variable to deploy a new feature to the staging environment while the production environment shouldn't deliver the new upcoming feature.
+In the [next lab](../4-parameterization/), we want to introduce another input variable to deploy a new feature to the staging environment while the production environment shouldn’t deliver the new upcoming feature.